Success Coaches | Spring 2026

 • Favorite study tip or productivity hack: Having something to look forward to when I am finished with my work, whether that be a sweet treat or watching an episode of my favorite show.

-Ahmed Adeyekun, Success Coach for Case Management
+Ahmed Adeyekun, Case Management Success Coach (Returner)

 • Current Major/Program: Master of Geoscience